 - 1. Enter your total debt amount

-- 2. Enter a monthly payment that you can afford to pay (it can be more or less than the minimum payment amount)
+- 2. Enter a monthly payment that you can afford to pay (it can be more or less than your credit card minimum payments)

 - 3. Enter the average of your interest rates (just an estimate)

 - 4. Hit “Calculate Debt” and let the calculator works its magic!

 Whether you want to use the debt snowball method or a debt relief program, the calculator above gives you a summary of all options.
 After using the calculator, if you are still unsure of what your best option is, take a step back and start by creating a budget analysis?
 After you create your budget analysis you’ll have a clear idea of what you can truly afford to pay, and you’ll be able to figure out at that point what your best option is.
 This free budget tool will help you figure out your quickest path to becoming debt-free.

 CALL TO ENROLL IN A PLAN AT (866) 376-9846